Buffalo Bills vs. New England Patriots NFL Week 13 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the Buffalo Bills vs. New England Patriots NFL Week 13 matchup on December 6, 2021.

-The New England Patriots (8-4) will look to extend their six-game winning run versus the Buffalo Bills (7-4) in Week 13.
+The New England Patriots (8-4) carry a six-game winning run into a Week 13 clash with the Buffalo Bills (7-4).

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .